samadhicsec/threatware-docs/docs/source/tryit.md

 Firefox will already neatly format JSON responses to be easier to read.
 :::

+Tasks:
 1. Go through the comments in your copy of the tutorial threat model labelled **TUTORIAL 1**.
 This will demonstrate the `convert` action of threatware.
 (5 mins)
 1. Go through the comments in your copy of the tutorial threat model labelled **TUTORIAL 2**.
 This will demonstrate the `verify` action of threatware.
 (10 mins)

+In summary, threatware is able to convert a threat model in a document to a machine readable format, and also apply a set of (configurable) validations to ensure correctness and consistency of threat models.

 Creating a threat model and being able to convert it to a machine readable format and to verify it is correct, is great for the process of actually creating a threat model, but creating a threat model is only part of the process required to operationalise threat modelling across your company.  threatware has two more actions that help with the management of threat models; `manage.create` and `manage.submit`.
 The following tutorials are about how to use a gitops approach (i.e. using a git repo as your source of truth) to managing threat models.